-This is one of the most accessible trekking regions near the Kathmandu Valley with short day hikes or week-long ventures into the lake district.
-An ideal region if you are short on time but still want to trek the Himalayas and experience the wonderful cultures of the native Tamangs.
+This is one of the most accessible trekking regions nearest to the Kathmandu Valley which can be extended to week-long ventures into the lakes of Gosaikunda and the Helambu region.
+An ideal region if you are short on time but still want to trek in the Himalayas and experience the wonderful culture of the native Tamangs.

-The region was affected by the earthquake in April 2015.
-With reconstruction and renovation efforts underway, the area has reopened for trekking, and the local people have also welcomed tourists.
+The region was affected by the earthquake of April 2015.
+With reconstruction and renovation efforts underway, the area has reopened for trekking, and the local people as always welcome trekkers back to the region.

 Langtang has over 70 glaciers of varying sizes, the Langtang and Ganesh Himal mountain ranges, and high-altitude lakes including Gosainkunda, Parvatikunda, Bhairavkunda, and Dudhkunda.

-Partly protected as Langtang National Park, visit to the area gives Himalayan nature experience and an insight into the lifestyle and culture of the Tamangs who are predominant inhabitants of the region.
+Protected as Langtang National Park, the area provides pristine Himalayan landscapes showcasing Nepal's natural beauty for trekkers to experience and gain an insight into the lifestyle and culture of the Tamangs who predominate.

-Located about 30 km toward the north of Kathmandu near the Tibetan border, Langtang, and extending in an east-west direction, it is bordered on the north by the main crest of the Himalayas, dominated by Langtang Lirung (7,245 m), the highest peak in the area.
+Located about 30 km north of Kathmandu near the Tibetan border and extending in an east-west direction, Langtang is bordered on the north by the Himalayas, dominated by Langtang Lirung (7,245 m), the highest peak in the area.

-To the south are the Chimse Danda (ridge), crossed by the Ganja La pass (5,122 m), and Jugal Himal, culminating in Dorje Lakpa (6,989 m).
+To the south are the Chimse Danda (ridge), with the Ganja La pass (5,122 m), and Jugal Himal, culminating in Dorje Lakpa (6,989 m).
 Glaciers spawned by the slopes of Dorje Lakpa, Langtang Lirung and other peaks feed the Langtang Khola (river).

 The Langtang River passes through the high, gentle Langtang Valley before emptying in a raging torrent into the Bhote Kosi River through a long, narrow defile at the west end of the valley.

-Whereas the major rivers of Nepal flow south from Tibet cutting through the Himalayan chain, the Langtang Khola, a major tributary of the Trisuli Ganga, flows east to west, cutting, as it were, across the grain of the country.
+Whereas the major rivers of Nepal flow south from Tibet cutting through the Himalayan chain, the Langtang Khola, a major tributary of the Trisuli, flows east to west, cutting, as it were, across the grain of the country.

-The Trisuli, or Bhote Kosi as it becomes above Dhunche, forms an important corridor and ancient trade route through the mountains between the Ganesh and Langtang Himal, to Kerung in Tibet.
+The Trisuli River, or Bhote Kosi River as it becomes above Dhunche, forms an important corridor and ancient trade route through the mountains between the Ganesh and Langtang Himal, to Kerung in Tibet.

-The inhabitants of the Langtang Valley are thought to be descendants of Tibetans from Kerung who intermingled with Tamangs from the Helambu area.
+The inhabitants of the Langtang Valley who are mostly Tamang people are strictly vegetarian and amomg them are Tibetans from Kerung who intermingled with them.

-Tourist facilities are available in Dhunche and Syabru.
-Established accommodation facilities are available in Langtang route and Gosainkunda route.
-Trained guides and porters are also available in the villages.
+Tourist facilities are available in Dhunche and Shyabrubesi and there are lodges all along the Langtang trek route to Kyanjin Gompa and also along the route to Gosainkunda as well.
+Trained guides and porters are available in the villages.